Is Drip Edge Necessary?

 According to a prominent roofing blog, painting your drip edge accomplishes two goals.
 The first is that painting and priming a roof edge protects the roof edge from moisture damage.
 The primer itself lays down a foundation of sealant.
 In turn, a water-resistant paint that is home-exterior approved will complement the primer, thus enacting a waterproof barrier.

 Where to Install Roof Drip Edge

 The best place to install a roof drip edge is along the eaves.
 Underlayment will need to be added.
 The drip edge can be placed along the gable end.
 The best way to accomplish installation is to align it along the eaves first, and then to place the ice and water barrier or felt paper over the drip edge.

 Some roof components need to be replaced when a roof replacement is necessary.
 The flashing and the drip edges are chief on the list of roofing components that need to be replaced.
 That’s because it’s important for there to be a waterproof seal around all critical components that are prone to leaking or surrounding fragile architectural elements like fascia.
 If there are any flaws in the installation process, those flaws will appear sooner rather than later.

 If you apply glue and nails to your drip edge you shouldn’t have to staple your drip edge.
 However, if you use t50 staples with a staple gun, according to some DIY professionals, the drip edge should take well.

-If you think you need help with your drip edge in Canton and Roswell, GA, call Affordable Gutters Plus LLC at 770-735-4433 to speak with our staff about making an appointment today!
+If you think you need help with your drip edge in Canton, GA, call Affordable Gutters Plus LLC at 770-735-4433 to speak with our staff about making an appointment today!